RdySetShine/Pok-feels-Movie-Edition/README.md

 ![Alt text](assets/Images/mock-up-2.png)

 Submission Page: The submission page consists of 6 user input boxes where users can enter their 6 choices of Pokémon.
 There is also a Pokédex that displays all of the Pokémon available to choose from.
-Users can easily select their desired Pokémon by clicking on them in the Pokédex.
+Users can easily select their desired Pokémon by entering their Pokémon of choice from the Pokémon Legend.
 Lastly, there is a "Submit" button that users can click to submit their choices.

 ![Alt text](assets/Images/mock-up-3.png)